sthagen/eclipse-mosquitto/www/pages/documentation/dynamic-security.md

   the port defaults to 1883.
 If the scheme is mqtts:// then the port defaults to 8883.
 * `--nodelay` : Disable Nagle's algorithm for the socket.
-This means that latency of sent messages is reduced, which is particularly noticable for small, reasonably infrequent messages.
+This means that latency of sent messages is reduced, which is particularly noticeable for small, reasonably infrequent messages.
 Using this option may result in more packets being sent than would normally be necessary.
 * `-p port` : Connect to the port specified.
 If not given, the default of 1883